 - “Court rules” is another name for the Maryland Rules of Procedures.

-- The Rules are adopted by Maryland’s highest State court, the Court of Appeals.
+- The Rules are adopted by Maryland’s highest State court, the Supreme Court of Maryland.

 - There are separate Rules for different Maryland State courts.
 There are also different rules for civil, criminal, juvenile and appellate cases and dispute resolution mechanisms.